FlowiseAI/Flowise/packages/server/README.md

 ## 🌱 Env Variables

 Flowise support different environment variables to configure your instance.
 You can specify the following variables in the `.env` file inside `packages/server` folder.
+Read [more](https://docs.flowiseai.com/environment-variables)

 | Variable         | Description                                                      | Type                                             | Default                             |
 | ---------------- | ---------------------------------------------------------------- | ------------------------------------------------ | ----------------------------------- |